bdaiinstitute/lottery_tickets/README.md

 gsutil -m cp -r  "gs://bdai-common-storage/lottery_tickets/checkpoints"  .
 ```

 You can run an evaluation on that checkpoint by running `evaluate.py` and setting `evaluation.model_path` to your chosen checkpoint.
-For these examples, consider the ckpt `fm_seed_1001`.
+You can set `num_episodes` to determime how many block poses we evaluate the policy on.
+All of the outputs will be saved in `hydra.run.dir`, or `outputs` by default.
+For these examples, consider the ckpt `fm_seed_1001`, and we'll save all our experiments in `fm_seed_1001_example`, and name this one `original_policy` for making it easy to compare against tickets later:

 ```
-python evaluate.py evaluation.model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt +original_policy=True
+python evaluate.py evaluation.model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt +original_policy=True evaluation.num_episodes=10 hydra.run.dir=outputs/fm_seed_1001_example/original_policy
 ```

 You will see the policy's total rewards for each episode get printed out.
-This policy typically has an average episode reward of ~17, whereas success normally is >80.
+This policy typically has an average episode reward of 20-40, whereas success normally is >80.
 It on occasion succeeds, slowly, but most of the time it is not a good policy.

 ## Generating a new lottery ticket for franka-sim
 You can generate a new lottery ticket and evaluate it by setting `new_noise=True`.
 It'll run similarly to the previous script, except an initial noise will be chosen at the start, used for all episodes, and then saved as `init_x.pt` in the same folder as the videos folder.
 Run the script to grab a lottery ticket and see if you win!

 ```
-python evaluate.py evaluation.model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt +new_noise=True
+python evaluate.py evaluation.model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt +new_noise=True hydra.run.dir=outputs/fm_seed_1001_example/example_ticket evaluation.num_episodes=10
 ```

-If you'd like to generate a large number of tickets, you can run the following bash script (TODO: Put options for passing checkpoint, output dir, num episodes, etc. as arguments for bash script, or just edit evaluate.py to do loop more effeciently).
+Depending on the base policy and the ticket drawn, the performance can range a lot.
+If you'd like to generate a large number of tickets, you can run the following bash script.
+It will generate n tickets, and make a folder for each of them inside `output_dir`.
+Example here does 25 tickets with 10 environment states (250 episodes), but you can vary this based on your compute budget.
+(TODO: remove this script and add functionality to python script, requires changing save file dir for hydra).
 This will generate a folder that will contain subdirs, each subdir representing the results of a ticket:

 ```
-bash generate_tickets.sh
+./generate_tickets.sh \
+  --n=25 \
+  --model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt \
+  --output_dir=outputs/fm_seed_1001_example \
+  --num_episodes=10 \
+  --new_noise=true
 ```